prisconapoli/prisconapoli.github.com/_posts/2014-12-26-Overview-Of-Financial-Technology.md

 > A member of the Exchange opens his hand and another takes it, and thus sells a number of shares at a fixed price, which is confirmed by a second handshake.
 With a new handshake a further item is offered, and then there follows a bid.
 The hands redden from the blows.

 Communications between agents and brokers must not be ambiguous.
 The most important characteristics of such unambiguous peer-to-peer communication are:

-**Reliability**: There is an acknowledgment for each message between participants so that if a message is not acknowledged by the listener, the speaker communicates the message again
+**Reliability**: There is an acknowledgment for each message between participants so that if a message is not acknowledged by the listener, the speaker communicates the message again;

 **Error correction**: Any mistakes made in communication should be detectable and correct wherever possible.